zappee/portfolio-analyzer/README.md

     Documentation, source code: https://github.com/zappee/portfolio-analyzer
     ```

-The following fields are mandatory, must be provided:
+The following fields are mandatory and must be provided:

 | parameter name         | description                 |
 |------------------------|-----------------------------|